-There are any number of affordable, effective content auditing tools available on the web.
-Investing in even one or two of them will not only speed up your content audit, but also help you get the most out of it too.
+There is any number of affordable, effective content auditing tools available on the web.
+Investing in even one or two of them will not only speed up your content audit but also help you get the most out of it too.

 Prioritize your content for maximum return